DorkOS

 Mesh

 Mesh is the agent discovery and registry system in DorkOS.
-It scans your filesystem for AI agent projects, registers them into a central registry, and connects them to Relay for inter-agent communication.
-Mesh is an opt-in subsystem controlled by the DORKOS_MESH_ENABLED environment variable.
+It scans your filesystem for AI agent projects, registers them into a central registry, and connects them to Relay so they can communicate.
+Mesh is always on — no environment variable required.

 Discovery